 The AP Biology exam tests your skills in concept and process mastery, as well as your understanding of biological systems on different scales.
 Let’s go through some essential AP Biology exam information so you know what to expect on the exam.

-The exam will test your knowledge of four main concepts for the course:
+The exam will test your knowledge of 4 Big Ideas for the course:

-While these main concepts are the foundation of the course, each topic is divided into commonly taught units to make teaching and learning efficient and comprehensive.
-Let’s look at what these 8 units are and their relative weightage in the exam.
+While these big ideas are the foundation of the course, each topic is divided into commonly taught units to make teaching and learning efficient and comprehensive.
+Let’s look at what these 8 units are and their relative weight in the exam.

 Instruction Units | Exam Weightage |